la-rup/Robotic-Arm-Control-Simulation-Showcase/docs/assignment_trace_circle.md

-# Assignment 2: Controller Performance Feedback on a Trace Circle Trajectory
+# Assignment 2: Controller Performance Feedback on a Circle Trajectory

 ## Objective
-Track a kinematically generated trace circle trajectory with a 2‑link planar arm using a controller constructed via MATLAB’s `place` command.
+Track a kinematically generated circle trajectory with a 3‑link 3D arm using a controller constructed via MATLAB’s `place` command.
 Compare performance for two sets of pole placements:
-- **Slow poles:** p = 0.1 × ones
+- **Slow poles:** p = 0.1
-- **Fast poles:** p = 10 × ones
+- **Fast poles:** p = 10

 ## Approach
 1. **Trajectory generation:** Joint‑angle trajectories for tracing a circle were computed and saved to a `.mat` file.